Aliens Ate My Buick

-Reception
+Critical reception

+In a contemporary review for Cashbox, the magazine gave the album a highly positive forecast, praising the "coupling of Dolby’s inimitable lyrical stylings and top musicianship."
+The reviewer predicted that the record would become an "instant success at a variety of levels" for the EMI-Manhattan label, specifically noting that the lead single, "Airhead," was poised to quickly capture radio attention and "prove a huge hit."

+Chart performance

 The album peaked at number 30 on the UK Albums Chart.
 The lead single from the album, "Airhead", peaked at number 53.
 Second and third singles, "Hot Sauce" and "My Brain Is Like a Sieve", peaked at number 80 and number 89, respectively.
 In the US, the album peaked at number 70.
 In Canada the album reached number 76.

 Dolby has said in interviews that he believes the album's commercial failure was due to his change in musical direction, evident on the album.

 Track listing

 All songs by Thomas Dolby, unless otherwise indicated.